aditya-vardhan/songs/red.md

 I'm going tooo...

-Where the sun burns
+Where the sun burns And the....

-And the....

 Heeeaat stays in command

-Come lay by my side
+Come lay by my side...
 Right heeere